Solutions for Smoke, Pollution, and Daily Damage

 Straight hair can vary widely in thickness, but its most distinctive feature is that it holds no natural curl.
 Since straight hair tends to generate more oil, a powder-based dry shampoo can work wonders for absorbing oil without dehydrating the scalp.

 On the damage-control front, make sure not to wash straight hair too often.
-An oily scalp will notice when it’s been stripped of its natural lipids, and will overproduce to make up the difference.
+An oily scalp will notice when it’s been stripped of its natural lipids and will overproduce oil to make up the difference.
 You’ll be left with long, heavy hair that’s weighed down with oil – in terms of pollution, particulates in the air will stick much more easily to greasy hair.

 Wavy